matthewmatsumoto/MatthewMatsumoto.github.io/essays/SoftwareEngineering.md

 ## Agile Project Management

 In the past I've worked on projects in an agile project management style, but never was it related to computer science, and never was it to this scale.
 Working as a group is nothing new to me, so collaboration was the easy part.
 The scale of the project however, was large, and I couldn't do it by myself.
 To get over this obstacle, me and my group decided to split up, and work on little parts at a time to form our complete project.
 This was much more efficient, and less stressful, as we had our own sizable workloads rather than everything being up to one person.
-Overall, it was my first time experiencing such a big project in software engineering, and was very valuable experience.
+Overall, it was my first time experiencing such a big project in software engineering, and was a very valuable experience.